-The higher dose vaccine is intended to give people 65 years and older a better immune response to vaccination, and therefore, better protection against flu.
+The Senior Dose Vaccine is intended to give people 65 years and older a better immune response to vaccination, and therefore, better protection against flu.

 Those over 65 years of age have decreased immunity that comes with age and also because they are more likely to have other coexisting health conditions, such as heart disease or Type 2 diabetes that leave them more vulnerable to the flu’s effects.

 Mobilize Your Knowledge For Better Protection

 Given Medicare’s failure to address the flu vaccine disparity, putting minority seniors at risk for severe influenza, we must mobilize in this time of COVID-19 to make sure that seniors are administered the flu vaccine.